tomalbrc/Sandstorm/README.md

 # Heatwave

-Bedrock particle engine but for fabric, java - using polymer for packet-based display entities
+Bedrock/Snowstorm compatible particle engine but for fabric, java - using polymer for packet-based display entities

 Use the webapp [snowstorm.app](https://snowstorm.app) (or VSCode extension or app from Microsoft Store) to create particle effects.

 WIP™